burrt/compsci-docs/_v1/archlinux-notes.md

 * Create a new service file similar to `getty@.service` by copying it to `/etc/systemd/system/`
   * `cp /usr/lib/systemd/system/getty@.service /etc/systemd/system/autologin@.service`
-* You will then have to symlink that `autologin@.service` to the getty service for the tty on which you want to autologin, for examply for tty1:
+* You will then have to symlink that `autologin@.service` to the getty service for the tty on which you want to autologin, for example for tty1:
   * `ln -s /etc/systemd/system/autologin@.service /etc/systemd/system/getty.target.wants/getty@tty1.service`
 * Modify `autologin@.service` and reload daemon files, start service